Vegetable Pot Pie

 I developed this recipe especially for a teacher at my son’s school who happens to be vegan.
 There was going to be a Thanksgiving Feast, and I didn’t want her to be relegated to the vegetable tray (minus the dip).

-If you’re new to vegan cooking, this is journey through some basics like cashew cream, rehydrating dried mushrooms, and vegan egg wash.
+If you’re new to vegan cooking, you’ll learn some basics like making cashew cream, rehydrating dried mushrooms, and making a vegan egg wash.
 But everything is easy!
-It takes some time, though, and I consider this Vegetable Pot Pie to be a labor of love.
+It takes some time, though, and I consider this Vegan Pot Pie to be a labor of love.

 But cooking is love on Culinary Hill, and cooking a special recipe for someone you care about is always the best way to spend an afternoon.
-And if I do say so myself, this Vegetable Pot Pie is worth the effort, absolutely delicious, and one of the best ways to eat vegetables that I’ve created in a long time.
+And if I do say so myself, this vegetarian pot pie is worth the effort, pure delicious comfort food, and one of the best ways to eat vegetables that I’ve created in a long time.

 Recipe ingredients